damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.html.md

 ## Meetups<a name="meetups"></a>

-* Devloping meetup-in-a-box package where we will arrange for:

-- Food (not only pizza, something healthy too)
-- GitLab swag
-- Walkthroughs (demo scripts)
-- Exclusive content (can make new feature presentations exclusive to meetups for a month)
-- Puzzles (pub quiz style, score points and compete with other cities)
-- Video Q&A with service engineers and.or developers
-- AMA's with CEO/CTO
-- Visit in person if we can
-- Organizers become part of the GitLab Club (more details to come)

-The first meetups should be run by GitLab employees.
+- Ideally first meetups should be run by GitLab employees.
 If someone manages to have 3-4 successive events, the meetup itself will live on.
 It is much harder to start new meetups versus maintaining existing ones.
 So we should everything to keep existing events going.
+- We love to attend others meetup groups.
+If you would like someone from the GitLab team to stop by your event please email community@gitlab.com.

 ## Swag<a name="swag"></a>

 * We aim to have our swag delight and or be useful.
-* We aim to make limited edition swag for the community to collect.
+* We aim to make limited edition and themed swag for the community to collect.
 * We aim to do swag in a way that doesn't take a lot of time to execute => self serve => [web shop](https://gitlab.mybrightsites.com/)
 * With a webshop you can just give people credit, they can pick what they want and provide shipping info.
 * Of course we love [stickers](http://opensource.com/business/15/11/open-source-stickers).
-We are working on special edition stickers for contributors to be announced May 2016.
+We are working on special edition stickers for contributors to be announced May 2016- being shipped right now.